 Previous Chief Inspectors

-Her Majesty’s Inspectors of Constabulary, including Her Majesty’s Chief Inspector of Constabulary, are appointed by the Queen on the advice of the Home Secretary, under section 54 of the Police Act 1996.
+HM Inspectors of Constabulary and Fire & Rescue Services, including HM Chief Inspector of Constabulary and Fire & Rescue Services, are appointed by the Crown on the advice of the Home Secretary, under section 54 of the Police Act 1996.
 As independent holders of public office under the Crown, appointed under Royal Warrant, they are neither civil servants nor police officers.

-The current chief inspector is Sir Thomas Winsor who was appointed in October 2012.
+The current chief inspector is Andy Cooke who was appointed in April 2022.

 (January 2008 – September 2012)